------

 Parking

-The Liberty Square parking garage is also near the Michigan.
+Liberty Square is the nearest of these structures to the Michigan.
 You can access this garage from Washington, which is one block north of Liberty.
 A pedestrian entrance to this garage is on Liberty, and it's only a short walk east to the theater (without having to cross a street).
 On Sunday, most of the garage is free all day.

 Street parking in Ann Arbor street is a challenging and creative exercise.
-Parking meters are not enforced after 6 p.m., but good luck finding an empty parking space.
+Parking meters are not enforced after 6 p.m., Sundays, and on many holidays, but good luck finding an empty parking space.
 If you cruise up and down Washington, you might find the open parking lot of a business that is closed in the evening.
+For the latest information on parking options, see the Ann Arbor Downtown Development Transportation web page.

 Back to Top